The Long Road: From Home to Senior Living

 2. Finding the Right Fit.
 Senior housing and assisted living demand is high.
 With the ever-increasing aging population, finding the right community and care may be challenging; it can be even more complicated if you have financial needs.
 Start the process as early as you can.
 There is more paperwork than a standard lease or rental agreement, especially if any care needs will be required.
 We advise you to start looking at least one year before you plan to begin the transition.
 When it's time to consider assisted living is earlier than you probably realize.

 3. Downsizing and Preparation.
 When seniors move into senior living or assisted care, they often leave a home they’ve had for many years.
 If this is the case, you will need to downsize.
 Years of belongings accumulated in a packed house of furniture and knick-knacks will need to be culled down to what is most important to the senior and what is required.
 Downsizing can take months or even years; fortunately, some professionals can help with downsizing.
-Also, consider how much the moving senior wants to be a part of the process.
+Also, consider how much the moving senior wants to participate in the process.
 Often, loved ones and family members take charge of this part of the moving process.
 For more help on downsizing Ten Steps to Downsize Your House Downsizing can be a significant and emotional process for seniors moving to assisted living.
 Here’s a general approach to help facilitate the transition:

 Planning and Preparation